donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-There are quadratic increase of the wind torque and cubic increase of the damping torque with the increase of the bar length.
+There is quadratic increase of the wind torque and cubic increase of the damping torque with the increase of the bar length.

 This difference in the degree of the bar length in the torque equation could be considered as a type of approximation.